 The DSL is a member of the senior leadership team.
-Our DSL is Matt Bindon Head Teacher.
+Our DSL is Shaughn Lewis, the Assistant Head Teacher.
 The DSL takes lead responsibility for child protection and wider safeguarding in the school.

 During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-Outside of working hours our DSL can be contacted on 07968685863
+Outside of working hours our DSL can be contacted on 07968685863.